elliehachemjob/react-customer-support/README.md

 3. Customize the component using the optional props and that is it.
 4. You might need to read the [Storybook Documenation](https://617bad5931c922004a46fe6f-luoywuskvd.chromatic.com/?path=/story/panels-adminpanel--default "storybook documenation") for more information the types of each component as well brief description of each props is listed there

-## User Stories
-- A user can tweet their thoughts
-- A user can like other users tweets

 ## Features
 - Admin Panel
   - The main component as admin can use it to interact with clients(clients using Client Widget)